We are actively seeking NHS Trusts and labs who would like to include their data in this project.

 - Contact your local laboratory team, CCG or CSU to encourage them to support the project by becoming an early partner.

 - Stay in touch!
-Keep an eye on this website for updates, and send us an email if you would like to be added to our OpenPathology mailing list to which we will send occasional updates and ask for input/feedback.
+Keep an eye on this website for updates, get in touch with your thoughts/ideas or sign up to our OpenPathology mailing list to which we will send occasional updates and ask for input/feedback.

-- Hopefully you are already making use of our OpenPrescribing service, including our email alerts service customised for your practice.
-We send a monthly OpenPrescribing newsletter in which we will mention any major OpenPathology news.
-You can sign up for this on the /OpenPrescribing.net home page.
+- Hopefully you are already making use of our OpenPrescribing service, including our email alerts service customised for your practice or CCG.